ghanvert/AcceleratorModule/README.md

 There is another and simplier way to add collators that I'm going to be building in the future, and that is using a specific **DataCollator** built into this library.

-At the moment, there are 3 collators directly inspired on **transformers** library (with a little bit of modifications):
+At the moment, there are 3 collators directly inspired on the **transformers** library (with some modifications like recursive approaches to iterate over different arguments in the `__getitem__` function of the Dataset):
 - **DataCollatorForSeq2Seq**: Adds efficient padding when dealing with sequence-to-sequence problems.
 - **DataCollatorForLongestSequence**: Adds efficient padding for a batch.
 - **DataCollatorForLanguageModeling**: Implements Masked Language Modeling (MLM) task.